 The new Delica D:5 isn’t quite as rugged as the older ones, and figuring out exactly what grade of all-wheel drive it has is a bit of a challenge.
 All I can tell after reading a bunch of Wikipedia is that it has basically what the Outlander has, or the Evo, with Mitsubishi’s All Wheel Control, with an electronically-controlled center diff.

-I’ll also say that it’s not quite two feet shorter than a Chrysler Pacifica and three-quarters of a short skinnier, though it still seats eight.
+I’ll also say that it’s not quite two feet shorter than a Chrysler Pacifica and three-quarters of a foot skinnier, though it still seats eight.

 If I was picking the off-roadiest of the current Delica range, I’d go with the Delica D:5 Active Gear or the Delica D:5 Jasper, the latter of which gets not only big bumper guards and mud flaps, but also lots of interior gear tie-downs and organizers, perfect for when you’re bumming it in the outdoors.